 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7000 does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D7000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the D7000 and A7 III can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Sony A7 III Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D7000 and the Sony A7 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.